shanemmattner/Roo-Code/_sources/quick-start.md

 # Quick Start Guide

 This guide will help you get up and running with Roo Code quickly, demonstrating basic usage patterns and common workflows.
+For detailed installation instructions, see the [Installation Guide](installation.md).

 ## Basic Interaction